datahub-project/datahub/docs/modeling/extending-the-metadata-model.md

   3. _TEXT_PARTIAL_ - Text fields delimited by spaces/slashes/periods with partial matching support.
 Note, partial matching is expensive, so this field type should not be applied to fields with long values (like description)

+    4. *WORD_GRAM* - Text fields delimited by spaces, slashes, periods, dashes, or underscores with partial matching AND word gram support.
+That is, the text will be split by the delimiters and can be matched with delimited queries matching two, three, or four length tokens in addition to single tokens.
+As with partial match, this type is expensive, so should not be applied to fields with long values such as description.

-  4. _BROWSE_PATH_ - Field type for browse paths.
+    5. *BROWSE_PATH* - Field type for browse paths.
 Applies specific mappings for slash delimited paths.

-  5. _URN_ - Urn fields where each sub-component inside the urn is indexed.
+    6. *URN* - Urn fields where each sub-component inside the urn is indexed.
 For instance, for a data platform urn like "urn:li:dataplatform:kafka", it will index the platform name "kafka" and ignore the common components

-  6. _URN_PARTIAL_ - Urn fields where each sub-component inside the urn is indexed with partial matching support.
+    7. *URN_PARTIAL* - Urn fields where each sub-component inside the urn is indexed with partial matching support.

-  7. _BOOLEAN_ - Boolean fields used for filtering.
+    8. *BOOLEAN* - Boolean fields used for filtering.

-  8. _COUNT_ - Count fields used for filtering.
+    9. *COUNT* - Count fields used for filtering.

-  9. _DATETIME_ - Datetime fields used to represent timestamps.
+    10. *DATETIME* - Datetime fields used to represent timestamps.

-  10. _OBJECT_ - Each property in an object will become an extra column in Elasticsearch and can be referenced as `field.property` in queries.
+    11. *OBJECT* - Each property in an object will become an extra column in Elasticsearch and can be referenced as `field.property` in queries.
 You should be careful to not use it on objects with many properties as it can cause a mapping explosion in Elasticsearch.

 - **fieldName**: string (optional) - The name of the field in search index document.
 Defaults to the field name where the annotation resides.